jdeguire/pic32-device-file-maker/README.md

 your working directory (that is, the directory from which you ran the app).
 You can optionally change the ouput directory with the `--output_dir` option.
 The generated files are always put into a subdirectory called `pic32-device-files` in your chosen output directory.

+This app will create a device-specific configuration file for each device it finds.
+You would pass this to Clang with the `--config` option to use your desired device.
+Use the `--define-macro <macro>` option to add a macro definition to each device config file.
+The `<macro>` argument needs to follow the same convention as Clang's (and GCC's) `-D` option.
+You can specify this option multiple times to add multiple macros.
+If you are running this app through the [buildPic32Clang](https://github.com/jdeguire/buildPic32Clang) script, then that will pass macros to this app specifying version numbers of the PIC32Clang toolset.

 This app uses the Python `multiprocess` module to parse the device info files.
 You can control how many processes are created to do this using the `--parse-jobs` argument.
 The default and maximum